rpratamasuhud/htb-network-troubleshooting/README.md

 By adjusting MTU/MSS manually, the entire HTTP pipeline becomes functional again.

-This troubleshooting flow is valuable for real-world penetration testing and network debugging—especially when working over VPN tunnels or constrained network environments.
+This troubleshooting flow is valuable for real-world penetration testing and network debugging, especially when working over VPN tunnels or constrained network environments.

 ---